 It is a common misconception that your legs have to be perfectly straight in poses like Downward Dog.
 In actuality, a micro-bend or even a deep knee bend is better for people with back problems.
 If you are trying to force your heels down without the full extension in your back, your spine can end up rounded and your pelvis curled under like a dog with their tail tucked.

 When you are feeling any lower back tension during this pose, try coming up on the balls of your feet and bending your knees towards your face.
 Then, press your stomach toward your bent legs.
-As your pelvis untucks and your tailbone reaches upward, this simple bend in your knees can will quickly fix any alignment issues such as a rounded spine.
+As your pelvis untucks and your tailbone reaches upward, this simple bend in your knees can quickly fix any alignment issues such as a rounded spine.

 Tip #2: For Tight Hamstrings, Walk The Dog

-If you have really tight hamstrings or soreness in the back of your legs, you may want to “walk the dog”.
+If you have tight hamstrings or soreness in the back of your legs, you may want to “walk the dog”.
 This saying is often used by yoga teachers to describe lifting your heels one by one to warm up and deepen the Down Dog stretch.
-On an inhale, lift up your right heel and press into your left.
+On an inhale, lift your right heel and press into your left.
 On an exhale, lower your left heel and lift your right.

 Alternate between the two as if you are walking.
-Instead of holding completely still and hoping for your hamstringts to open up, the movement will build warmth.
+Instead of holding completely still and hoping for your hamstring to open up, the movement will build warmth.
 “Walking the dog” is especially helpful during morning yoga flows when your body still feels tight from sleep.

 Tip #3: For Tight Shoulders, Adjust Your Hands